nus-cs2103-AY2223S1/tp/docs/team/leecaregene.md

     * Updated the acknowledgements section.
     * Updated the storage component section.
     * Added implementation details of the following: import command, lock feature
-    * Updated user stories
-    * Updated use cases
+    * Updated user stories, use cases and glossary
-    * Updated glossary
     * Helped to fix bugs such as inconsistent formatting, broken links and outdated carryovers from AB3.

 * **Contributions to team-based tasks**:
-    * Set up the GitHub team organization.
-    * Set up the GitHub team repository.
-    * Set up the issue tracker.
+    * Set up the GitHub team organization, team repository and issue tracker.
     * Set up GitHub Project Boards to manage user stories and issues.
     * Set up master branch protection rules.
     * Maintained the issue tracker and milestones.